Nezha-oussat/GreatExpectations-technology/GreatExpectations.md

 -The community is an inclusive space for data practitioners who want to improve data collaboration, with data quality as an integral component of that discussion.<br>
 -The project provides a shared, open standard for data quality, expressed in software.<br>
 -They strive for positive impact for individuals, for teams and companies, and for the whole data ecosystem.<br>
-to learn more about this technology the community had a youtube channel https://www.youtube.com/c/GreatExpectationsData/videos<br>
+To learn more about this technology the community had a youtube channel https://www.youtube.com/c/GreatExpectationsData/videos <br>
 this technology is under active development by James Campbell, Abe Gong, Eugene Mandel, Rob Lim, Taylor Miller, with help from many others.<br>
 Abe Gong is a core contributor to the Great Expectations open source library, and CEO and Co-founder at Superconductive.
 Prior to Superconductive, <br>
 Abe was Chief Data Officer at Aspire Health, the founding member of the Jawbone data science team, and lead data scientist at Massive Health.